 and it’s (I’m gonna use that word..) moist!
 I could say it’s clammy, but that’s worse.
 Clammy cake.. ew.
 Moist cake: yes please, 10/10, I will take two.

-I mixed it up with orange zest until slightly fluffy and creamy.
+I mixed it up the coconut oil with orange zest until slightly fluffy and creamy.
 Yes it’s food, but dip your finger into that orangey coconut oil and rub some into your hands.

 Sugar now: waterfall it in then mix it up.

 Just dump in the dry ingredients and mix until the batter is evenly combined.